Adeife25/city-skyline/README.md

-ChatGPT said:
-Here’s a clean and beginner-friendly README.md for your City Skyline project:

 🌆 City Skyline
 A beginner web project showcasing a city skyline using basic HTML and CSS.
 This is part of my responsive web design practice.